addyosmani/backbone-fundamentals/README.md

 #Backbone.js Fundamentals:
-####How to write modular JavaScript apps for desktop and mobile
+How to write modular JavaScript apps for desktop and mobile
-<strong>A work-in-progress by Addy Osmani released for free under a [CC](http://creativecommons.org/licenses/by-nc-sa/3.0/)-license</strong>
-Thanks to [these](https://github.com/addyosmani/backbone-fundamentals/contributors) members of the community for their tweaks and contributions
+<p>A work-in-progress by Addy Osmani released for free under a [CC](http://creativecommons.org/licenses/by-nc-sa/3.0/)-license.
+My extended thanks to [these](https://github.com/addyosmani/backbone-fundamentals/contributors) members of the community for their tweaks and contributions.</p>

 ##Index